-One day on facebook I was given different words by different friends to write whatever story comes to me.
+One day on facebook I was given spontaneously different words by different friends to write whatever story comes to me.
 The words that were given to me were:

 This is what I wrote:

-The river is quiet today, not a single ripple in the water.
+The river is quite today, not a single ripple in the water.
 Nothing moving not even a leaf, as if the Earth was asleep.
 In fact she was taking her daily nap…even she needs to rest sometimes as she works so hard every day giving us life and food.

 It is almost as if life is on pause when she is asleep, a very relaxing time.
 All the animals and creatures are resting too, there are none around.
 The birds safely nestled in the trees, the bears in their caves, the rabbits in their burrows.
 Even the dolphins…one of the most playful mammals are now cuddling with their families.
 All creatures accept one!
 An animal named Agathos.
 You see….he never sleeps; he has a very special task he performs… He didn’t always though.

 Once upon a time he was a mere horse, a shinny white one.
 He lived among many other horses up in the mountains.
 Very happy they spent their days grazing and roaming free.
 Agathos was especially curious & often would go off alone to explore the never ending mountains and valleys.
 One day he traveled a bit too far.
 He came across a clearing.
 He knew where he was.
 Legends had long been told about this place.
 A dangerous place, where no horse should ever go.
 Why?
 They did not know.